 - Return the pan to the heat, whisk another 3-5 minutes, or until thickened.

-Add the salt, ground mustard, garlic powder, and cayenne pepper and stir to combine.
+- Add the salt, ground mustard, garlic powder, and cayenne pepper and stir to combine.
 Remove from heat.

-- Add the cheeses, stirring to melt.
+- Add the cheeses, stirring until fully melted.

 - Pour the sauce over the top of the cooked macaroni.
 Stir to combine.